microsoft/tilecode/manual.md

 # Game Home Screen {#gamehome}

-When you load a game, you will see the game's home screen, as shown below.
+Let's load the game in slot 1, which takes us to the game's home screen, as shown below:

 ![home page](pics/homePage1.JPG)

-You have four kinds of tiles and four kinds of sprites to work with.
+Each TileWorld game has four kinds of map tiles and four kinds of sprites to work with.
 Let's take a quick tour through the various screens you can get to from the home screen.
 Move the cursor around the screen to get help about all the features available.
 Let's visit the art gallery to change the art associated with the fourth sprite (the skull).

 ![help cursor](pics/helpGallery.JPG)